Development and management of NAMA in India

 Objective and activities

-The project supports the Ministry of Environment, Forest and Climate Change (MoEFCC) of India in the development and management of Nationally Appropriate Mitigation Actions (NAMAs) in collaboration with relevant sector ministries.
-To this end, a NAMA coordination office (NAMA-cell) is set up within the MoEFCC to establish the institutional structures for NAMA and MRV.
-The NAMA-cell, being “help desk” and multiplier at the same time, will support the development and implementation of further NAMAs in various sectors, and it will have a steering role for the overall NAMA process in India.
-Moreover, two NAMAs with respective MRV concepts are developed: one in the waste, one in the forest sector.
-Both sectors are prominently listed in the Indian INDC, and are hence important to reach the Indian climate targets.
-Next to their climate impact, NAMAs generate important co-benefits such as enhanced urban infrastructure, higher economic competitiveness, and better environmental and forest protection.
+The project supports the Ministry of Environment, Forest and Climate Change (MoEFCC) of India in the development of two concepts for Nationally Appropriate Mitigation Actions (NAMAs) incl. the corresponding MRV systems.
+Both sectors (waste and forest) are prominently named in the Indian NDC, and are hence important to reach the Indian climate targets.
+Besides their climate impact, NAMAs generate important co-benefits such as enhanced urban infrastructure, higher economic competitiveness, and better environmental and forest protection.
+The project also contributes to an enhanced coordination of the development of NAMAs in India, e.g. through the elaboration of a NAMA handbook.

 State of implementation/results